-TRANSCRIPTS
+COLLEGE TRANSCRIPTS

-All transcripts requests are submitted electronically through Naviance.
+All college transcripts requests are submitted electronically through Naviance.
 In order to make your request, you and a parent will need to sign a transcript release form and return it to your counselor or Mrs. Aguilar.
 In addition, you will need to complete the privacy notice for the Common Application that appears under "Colleges to which I'm Applying" on Naviance.
 "College to which I'm Applying" is where you will track the status of your applications.
-When you are ready to make your request, you will need to click off the "transcript request" and "I have submitted my application" boxes.
-Due to the vast number of transcripts processed by the guidance department, you must submit this request at least three weeks in advance of the college deadline.
+Due to the vast number of transcripts processed by the School Counseling department, vou must submit this request at least three weeks in advance of the college deadline.
 Your counselor will submit your materials electronically through Naviance.
 These materials include: Your transcript which consists of courses, semester grades and credits from freshman to junior year, 1st quarter senior grades and your G.P.A.; a recommendation letter from your counselor; a copy of your resume; and a copy of Masconomet's school profile.
 In the event the college does not accept electronic submission, officially signed and sealed transcript must be mailed from Masconomet directly to college.
 For further information, contact the Registrar, Mrs. Aguilar at extension 6188.